About Us

 Thanks to our unique data-sharing agreements with public sector agencies and community partners, including Chicago Public Schools, the Education Lab can collect and analyze data to identify trends in education and, importantly, partner more effectively at designing and testing scalable solutions.

-Began serving as a design and data analysis partner for Back to Our Future, which aims to support disengaged youth at the highest risk of trauma exposure.
+Began a design and data analysis partnership for Back to Our Future, a program launched by CPS and the Illinois Department of Human Services, Breakthrough, UCAN, and Youth Advocate Programs Inc., to support disengaged youth at the highest risk of trauma exposure.

-Began working with CPS on a study of the restorative practices services the district had implemented since 2013.
+Began working with the Chicago Public Schools’ Office of Social and Emotional Learning and Alternatives, Inc. on a study of the restorative practices services the district had implemented since 2013.
 Findings were published in 2023.

-Partnered with the CPS Department of Literacy to conduct a multi-year study evaluating its structured literacy program.
+Partnered with the Chicago Public Schools’ Department of Literacy to conduct a multi-year study evaluating the structured literacy program.
 Results will become available in 2025.

-Launched the Chicago Student Success Initiative, a multi-year effort to identify systemic challenges for CPS Options Schools students and co-design solutions.
+Launched the Chicago Student Success Initiative, a multi-year effort to work with Chicago Public Schools to identify systemic challenges for CPS Options Schools students and co-design solutions with Options schools, CBOs, and CPS partners.

-Partnered with CPS to provide Options Schools students with access to a high-quality education and the supports they need to succeed.
+Partnered with Chicago Public Schools to provide Options Schools students with access to a high-quality education and the supports they need to succeed.

-Conducted a study of CPS’ Elevate program, a whole-school personalized learning reform model implemented in over 25 low-income neighborhood schools.
+Launched a study of Chicago Public Schools’ Elevate, a whole-school personalized learning model implemented in over 25 low-income neighborhood schools.
+The study aims to understand how this model could impact academic and socio-emotional learning outcomes.

-Provided guidance for the Mayor’s Mentoring Initiative, which delivered mentoring services to young boys in areas experiencing high rates of gun violence.
+Provided guidance for the Mayor’s Mentoring Initiative, which delivered mentoring services to 7th to 10th-grade boys in areas experiencing high rates of gun violence.
+Project partners included Youth Guidance’s Becoming a Man program and 57 mentoring organizations.

 Launched a design competition to identify a citywide, scalable, and homegrown solution to address gun violence among young Chicagoans.

-Began a study of Choose to Change (C2C), which connects youth impacted by violence with an intensive advocate, wraparound services, and trauma-informed therapy.
+Began a study of Choose to Change (C2C), a program implemented by Youth Advocate Programs, Inc. and Brightpoint (formerly Children’s Home & Aid), which connects youth impacted by violence with an intensive advocate, wraparound services, and trauma-informed therapy.

-Conducted a large-scale study of Saga Education in 17 CPS high schools on the South and West Sides.
+Based on results from a pilot randomized controlled trial, launched a second large-scale study of Saga Education in 17 Chicago Public Schools high schools on the South and West sides of Chicago.
 The results were published in the American Economic Review.

-Evaluated Saga Education’s high-impact tutoring in 12 CPS high schools on the South and West sides.
+Partnered with the city, Chicago Public Schools, and Saga Education to evaluate Match Education’s high-impact tutoring in 12 neighborhood high schools on Chicago’s South and West sides.

-Piloted and studied a high-impact tutoring (HIT) program inspired by Saga Education’s model in CPS’ Harper High School.
+Partnered with Chicago Public Schools to pilot and study a high-impact tutoring program inspired by Saga Education’s model in CPS’ Harper High School, which yielded promising results.

 The Education Lab was founded as a sister lab to the University of Chicago Crime Lab.